Prince Daddy & the Hyena: Self-titled album

-On November 2022, they announced original drummer Alex Ziembiec’s passing.
+Original drummer Alex Ziembiec died in November 2022.

-On February 2023 they embarked on a co-headlining tour with Drug Church, with support from Anxious and Webbed Wing.
+In February 2023, they embarked on a co-headlining tour with Drug Church, with support from Anxious and Webbed Wing.

 Musical style

+The band has self-identified themselves as a punk rock band in an interview with The Fader.
+Critically, the band has been described as "smartly crafted slacker punk" with elements of power pop, post-hardcore, and emo by AllMusic.
+Pitchfork has identified the band as both punk rock and emo.

-The band's sound has been described as indie rock with punk and "slacker" influences.
-Frontman Kory Gregory cites Weezer, the Strokes, Jeff Rosenstock, and Green Day as major influences on the sound.
+Frontman Kory Gregory has cited Weezer, the Strokes, Jeff Rosenstock, and Green Day as major influences on the sound.
 In an interview with The Fader, Gregory described the sound on the band's second album Cosmic Thrill Seekers as "the soundtrack to a Disney film played by a punk rock band."